- Trip Grade:Easy To Moderate

 Yes, Trekking Poles make you easy to walk in the rough ways.
 Trekking poles makes your body and leg to move more safely.
 So, we suggest you to use it.

 Is bottled water available everywhere in the trek?

-Mainly tea houses on the way have stores which sell bottled water and other supplies that may be needed for you on the trek.
-There are no any plastic recyclable facilities in Nepal, we encourage you to bring chlorine tablets and use filter water in the tea houses.
+Mainly tea houses on the way have stores which sells bottled water and other supplies that may be needed for you on the trek.
+There is no any plastic recyclable facilities in Nepal, we encourage you to bring chlorine tablets and use filter water in the tea houses.

 Should I have to bring iodine tablets for purifying the water?

 You have to bring iodine tablet with you.
 Chlorine tablets are widely available.
 The most effective and commonly used version of chlorine is chlorine dioxide, which is tasteless and odourless.
 Tablets can be bought cheaply and usually 1 tablet is sufficient to purify 1 litre of water.
 Neutralising tablets can also be bought to get rid of the smell and taste of chlorine or iodine.
 This will need to be done for water obtained using hand pumps or streams in the trek.